 Second Novel Update!

+Mitchell Felding takes to the water in his new yacht.
 He has formed a romantic relationship with the daughter of his dead high school girlfriend (see previous novel).
 She’s a clone of her mother.
 She looks like her, laughs like her and tastes just like Nina.

-In the meantime, another victim’s body is found on a lonely shoreline.
+Together, they sail the pristine waters of the bay and make love like smitten teenagers.
+In the meantime, another victim’s body turns up on a lonely shoreline.
 Like the others, it was found after a night of thunderstorms.
 A SIM card was taken from her phone too.